ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

 Ardupilot has many options for initiating failsafe.
 The only one of concern for this guide is receiver failsafe.
 Failsafe will always be entered if the RC input signal to the FC is lost.
 In addition, for Sbus-type receivers, radio failsafe will be triggered by specific failsafe bits sent in the Sbus output stream.
 For PPM-type receivers, you set the RX's failsafe to use either throttle failsafe or no signal output ( DON'T USE HOLD!).
-Setting up throttle failsafe is described `here <apms-failsafe-function>`__.
+Setting up throttle failsafe is described `here <apms-failsafe-function.html>`__.

 The option to activate throttle failsafe by a separate TX switch that forces the throttle channel to the failsafe value avoids having to set RTH as an additional flight mode and is a good way to check faislafe behaviour while flying.